Load test for your battery bank

 Time (h) x Consumption (A) = Ah

-Now we know how many Ampere-hours are available if you only want to discharge your batteries by half.
-Double the figure you have obtained to find out how many hours are available until your batteries are completely discharged.
+Now we know how many ampere-hours are available if you only want to discharge your batteries to half.
+Double the figure you have obtained if you want to know how much is available until your batteries are fully discharged.

 See the calculation